ptr727/ESPHome-Config/README.md

 - PlatformIO version is determined by the ESPHome release, it cannot be updated independently.
 - `framework:` `type:` can be `arduino` or `esp-idf`, use [`esp-idf`](https://esphome.io/components/esp32#esp-idf-framework) for ESP32 devices.
-- `platform_version` specifies the `platformio/espressif32` version.
+- `platform_version` specifies the `platformio/espressif32` [version](https://registry.platformio.org/platforms/platformio/espressif32/versions).
-- `version` specifies the `platformio/framework-espidf` version.
-- Using `latest` for `platform_version` is not supported, use an [exact version number](https://registry.platformio.org/platforms/platformio/espressif32/versions).
+  - Using `latest` is not supported, use an exact version number.
+- `version` specifies the `platformio/framework-espidf` [version](https://registry.platformio.org/tools/platformio/framework-espidf).
-- Using `latest` for `version` will use the `platformio/framework-espidf` version supported by the `platformio/espressif32` version at release time.
+  - Using `latest` will use the version supported by `platformio/espressif32` at release time, not the current latest version.
-- In some cases a later version of `platformio/framework-espidf` may be required, use an [exact version number](https://registry.platformio.org/tools/platformio/framework-espidf).

 ## Debugging